icewolfz/jiMUD/docs/profiles.md

 - `Enable Aliases` enable/disable aliases from being executed before text is sent to the mud. for the selected profile
 - `Enable Macros` enable/disable keyboard macros when keys are key combinations are pressed for the selected profile
 - `Enable Buttons` enable/disable buttons
-- `Priority` The profile's priority, this allows you to control the order in which profiles are sorted when executing alaises, triggers and macros in case of duplate names
+- `Priority` The profile's priority, this allows you to control the order in which profiles are sorted when executing aliases, triggers and macros in case of duplicate names
 - `Import defaults` Import and append any default items
 - `Reset profile` Reset profile into an empty profile with default settings